TongJ05/PrivacyScraper/README.md

 *12/02/2023, Tong Jiao*

 ## Overview
-Given a CSV file containing URLs to privacy policy pages, this crawler can retrieve and save full privacy policy texts from the given URLs.
+Given a URL or a CSV file containing URLs to privacy policy pages, this crawler can retrieve and save full privacy policy texts from the given URLs.

 ## Objective of Designing This Crawler
 Though app developers are required to provide a URL to their privacy policy on the app store, the website's content from the given URL is not always the full privacy policy text.
 It may indirectly lead to the privacy policy or have links to other additional information.
 This software aims to get all information related to privacy from this given URL.